uschen/docker-rpi4-imagebuilder/README.md

-# Creating a RPI4 boot image in a Docker container from a current Ubuntu RPI3 boot image
+# Creating an ARM64 boot image for a Raspberry Pi 4B in a Docker container from a current/nightly Ubuntu RPI3 boot image

 (Largely adapted from project at https://github.com/tsaarni/docker-deb-builder )